locationtech/geotrellis/docs/tutorials/reading-geoTiffs.md

 ```

 #### Streaming GeoTiffs
-Remember that mysterious other `Boolean` parameter from earlier?
-It is used to determine if a GeoTiff should be read in via streaming or not.
+Remember that mysterious second parameter from earlier?
+It determines if a GeoTiff should be read in via streaming or not.
 What is streaming?
 Streaming is process of not reading in all of the data of a file at once, but rather getting the data as you need it.
 It's like a "lazy read".
 Why would you want this?
 The benefit of streaming is that it allows you to work with huge or just parts of files.
-In turn, this makes it possible to read in sub sections of GeoTiffs and/or not having to worry about memory usage when working with large files.
+In turn, this makes it possible to read in sub-sections of GeoTiffs and/or not having to worry about memory usage when working with large files.

 ##### Tips For Using This Feature
 It is important to go over the strengths and weaknesses of this feature before use.
 If implemented well, the WindowedGeoTiff Reader can save you a large amount of time.
 However, it can also lead to further problems if it is not used how it was intended.